gardener/landscaper-service/docs/architecture/security-concepts.md

   fetches token in the namespace of the Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.

+- access 5 (Pod to API server communication): The LaaS access shoot custom resources and the
+- Garden-Resource-Cluster-Project located on the Garden cluster, via the API server of the Garden Cluster.
+It requires the names of the existing shoot clusters to infer a new one.

-- access 5 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install and maintain the Landscaper and ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters via their API servers.
+- access 6 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install and maintain the Landscaper and ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters via their API servers.

-- access 6 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install service accounts and RBAC objects on the Resource-Shoot-Clusters via their API servers.
+- access 7 (Pod to API server communication): The Central-Landscaper access and manipulates kubernetes objects to install service accounts and RBAC objects on the Resource-Shoot-Clusters via their API servers.

-- access 7 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and manipulate kubernetes objects like Secrets, Service Accounts, Pods, etc. via their API servers.
+- access 8 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and manipulate kubernetes objects like Secrets, Service Accounts, Pods, etc. via their API servers.

-- access 8 (Pod to API server communication): The ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters have the default access to kubernetes objects on their clusters via the corresponding API servers.
+- access 9 (Pod to API server communication): The ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters have the default access to kubernetes objects on their clusters via the corresponding API servers.

-- access 9 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and manipulate kubernetes objects like Installations, Executions, Secrets etc. on the Resource-Shoot-Clusters via their API servers.
+- access 10 (Pod to API server communication): The Landscaper components on the Target-Shoot-Clusters access and manipulate kubernetes objects like Installations, Executions, Secrets etc. on the Resource-Shoot-Clusters via their API servers.

-- access 10 (Pod to API server communication): The ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters manipulate kubernetes objects like namespaces, CRDs, SubjectLists etc. on the Resource-Shoot-Clusters via their API servers.
+- access 11 (Pod to API server communication): The ls-service-target-shoot-sidecar-server components on the Target-Shoot-Clusters manipulate kubernetes objects like namespaces, CRDs, SubjectLists etc. on the Resource-Shoot-Clusters via their API servers.

-- access 11 (API server/Admission Controller to component communication): The Landscaper-Webhooks on the Resource-Shoot-Clusters are dynamic webhooks controlling the creation of Landscaper Installation manifests on the clusters.
+- access 12 (API server/Admission Controller to component communication): The Landscaper-Webhooks on the Resource-Shoot-Clusters are dynamic webhooks controlling the creation of Landscaper Installation manifests on the clusters.
 The calls endpoints of the corresponding Landscapers on the Target-Shoot-Clusters.